sopra-fs22-group-36/screw-your-neighbor-server/doc/m4/FS22-Group-36-M4-Report.md

 software team.It is definitely one of the most complex and demanding modules in the bachelor's level, but also the one we enjoy the most and which best prepares us for our everyday work as a software developer.
 We found the module to be very practical.

+At the end we summarize that in our opinion the social and methodical skills have contributed to the successful implementation of the game.
+At the same time, we have - of course at different levels - expanded our specialist skills quickly and massively.
+We are proud for this experience.